zaiisao/Documentation/en/cloud-recording/cloud_recording_callback_rest.md

 ###  <a name="3"></a>3 cloud_recording_status_update

 `eventType` 3 indicates that the method call fails because it does not match the status of the cloud recording service.
-For example, the method call of `start` fails if the service has already started. `details` contains the following fields:
+For example, the method call of `start` fails if the service has already started. `details` includes the following fields:

 - `msgName`: String.
 The message name, `cloud_recording_status_update`.
 - `status`: Number.
 The status of the cloud recording service.
 See [Status codes for the Agora Cloud Recording service](#state) for details.